erikyao/erikyao.github.io/_posts/2016-09-25-python-starred-expression.md

 #   {'kwargs': {'a': 2}, 'args': (1,)}
 ```

-The syntax of one-elemented tuples is kind of weird, as [The Python Language Reference - 6.14.
+The syntax of one-elemented tuples is kind of weird.
+Just get used to it.
+[The Python Language Reference - 6.14.
 Expression lists](https://docs.python.org/3/reference/expressions.html#expression-lists) indicates:

 > The trailing comma is required only to create a single tuple (a.k.a. a singleton); it is optional in all other cases.
 A single expression without a trailing comma doesn’t create a tuple, but rather yields the value of that expression.

 ## Unpacking inside tuple, list, set and dictionary **_displays_**

-N.B.
-This PEP does NOT include unpacking operators inside list, set and dictionary **_comprehensions_**.
+- N.B.
+This PEP does NOT specify unpacking operators inside list, set or dictionary **_comprehensions_**.

 From [PEP 448 -- Additional Unpacking Generalizations](https://www.python.org/dev/peps/pep-0448/):